aborche/kc-pgsql-pam/CONTRIBUTING.md

 ## License

-By contributing to KC SSH PAM, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to KC PGSQL PAM, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.